Other Names: Calquence®

 - Abnormal heart beat

-- Abnormal bleeding, which can very rarely be life threatening - symptoms may be coughing up blood, throwing up blood (may look a lot like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds or any other unusual bleeding.
+- Abnormal bleeding, which can be life-threatening – symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds or any other unusual bleeding.

-- You may need to hold acalabrutinib for 3 to 7 days prior to, and for 3 to 7 days after some minor/major surgical procedures due to the risk of bleeding.
+- Acalabrutinib may need to be held for 3 to 7 days prior to, and for 3 to 7 days after some minor/ major surgical procedures due to the risk of bleeding.
 Talk to your doctor and/or nurse for precautions you may need to take.
 Also, if you must have emergency surgery, tell the doctor that you are on acalabrutinib.

 How to Take Your Medication

-- Swallow the medicine whole with or without food daily, approximately 12 hours apart.
-Do not chew, break, or open it.
+- Swallow the medicine whole with water.
+You can take the medicine with or without food.
+Do not chew, break, or open capsules.

-- Missed dose: If a dose is missed by more than 3 hours, skip the missed dose and take your next dose at the scheduled time and contact your physician.
+- Missed dose: If a dose is missed by more than 3 hours, then skip the missed dose, and take your next dose at the scheduled time and contact your physician.
+If it is within 3 hours, you can still take it that same day.
 Do not take 2 doses at the same time or extra doses.

 - Handling: Wash your hands after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves.